jjgecon/EconJM_auto_doc_gen/output_docs/lse/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

 My dedication to rigorous, policy-relevant social science research aligns closely with LSE's mission to understand and address societal challenges.
-My interdisciplinary approach, exemplified by my winning the Dedman College Interdisciplinary Institute’s Inaugural Graduate Student Summer Research and Writing Fellowship, equips me to contribute meaningfully to LSE's vibrant community and its specialist centres such as the Centre for Analysis of Social Exclusion and the Centre for Economic Performance.
 My focus on gender, culture, and economic behavior complements the department’s strengths in behavioral and gender economics, offering fertile ground for collaboration with scholars like Nava Ashraf and Oriana Bandiera.
 I am committed to fostering an inclusive academic environment and preparing students to become impactful global citizens, resonating with LSE’s values of equity, innovation, and intellectual rigor.